melezhik/Cromtit/README.md

 So `timeout` set in a job with hosts parallelization will cause wait till all hosts jobs have finished for `timeout` seconds or raise "job timeout" exception

-`timeout` for a single job (without hosts parallelization) will affect only this job
+`timeout` for a single job (without hosts parallelization) will affect only this job, will wait for `timeout` second till a job finished

-`timeout` set in dependent job (that have other job dependencies) will cause wait till all dependencies jobs have finished or raise "job timeout" exception
+`timeout` set in dependent job (that have other job dependencies) will cause wait for `timeout` seconds till all dependencies jobs have finished or raise "job timeout" exception

 # Job queues